 Why Companies Use B2B Payment Gateway Software

 There are many upsides to billing and invoicing software—especially for B2B payment processing.
-In addition to streamlining operations, other key advantages to adopting a digital solution include:
+In addition to streamlining operations, other key advantages of adopting B2B payment gateway software include:

 Improve Cash Flow

-Starting a small business can be risky.
-Especially considering the failure rate sits at about 50% after five years.
+Starting a small business can be risky, especially considering the failure rate consistently sits at about 50% after five years.
 One of the top reasons a company doesn’t make it is because they have cash flow issues.

 Automating B2B processes (rather than relying on paper checks to make/receive payments) allows you to easily identify patterns in the cash flow.
-This helps to make smarter decisions about where you spend/save and when.
+This helps you make smarter decisions about where and when you spend/save.

 Using a payment software platform enables a business to generate reports that give you an overview of the AP and AR processes.
-This top-down transparency means you identify merchants that pay regularly and those that pay late, then handle those relationships accordingly.
+This top-down transparency means you identify merchants that pay regularly and those that pay late, and then you can handle those relationships accordingly.

 A robust B2B payment solution is also a good way to simplify accounts payable and receivable.
 Rather than managing a bunch of checks coming and going, the software automatically scans, records, and stores them.

-There is no human labor required and thus, much less room for error.
+There’s no human labor required and thus much less room for error.

-The system may even integrate with bookkeeping software for shared data management.
+The system may even integrate with ERP, accounting, or bookkeeping software for shared data management and functionality.
 This also makes filing taxes a lot easier.

-Sticking a check in the mail opens a business up to all types of fraud.
-Mail theft is still a very real threat.
+Sticking a check in the mail opens a business up to payment fraud.
+An internal USPS memo reported a 400% increase in postal robberies nationwide since 2019.
 Although digital solutions aren’t immune to security breaches, most payment providers have a team of engineers and experts watching over your data at all times.
 There is also a clearer “paper trail” when every transaction is done electronically.

 Save Time and Labor

-Processing a hard copy check costs an average of $2—which can add up if there is a large volume.
-Your team could be spending time more efficiently on core products and services while A.I. does the menial tasks.
+Processing a hard copy check costs an average of $2 — which can add up if there’s a large volume.
+Your team could be spending time more efficiently on core products and services while AI does the menial tasks.

 How to Accept B2B Payments

-Solutions for B2B payments tend to lag behind.
-A recent survey by the Association for Financial Professionals showed that more than half of all B2B payments (51%) are still made by a paper check.
+Solutions for B2B payments tend to lag.
+According to a recent report by PYMNTS and CheckAlt, an estimated “40% of all B2B payments in the US are still made via check.”
 However, this is not always the most secure way.
 Many organizations are planning to universally switch to digital payment options.